A Guide to Hot Start, Arc Force, and Anti Stick in Stick Welding

 Without hot start, you must use special electrode (or rod) manipulation to achieve the same results.

 Hot start helps when you weld with rods that are hard to start, such as the low-hydrogen E7018 rod.

 Hot start also helps when the base metal is not very clean.
-Surfaces will mill scale or rust resist electricity and also make the puddle less fluid.
+Surfaces with mill scale or rust, resist electricity but also make the puddle less fluid.

 How to use hot start?

 You set hot start on most welders with LCD screens as a percentage of the amperage you want to weld.

 - Set this percentage initially to 120% or by the welder’s default setting if there is one.
 Some stick welders might have a range of 0-10.
 If so, then set this to 2.

 - Some, but not all stick welders, have a time duration for the hot start, set it to 0.5 seconds.

 - Weld with these settings on scrap metal and tweak them if necessary.